LeBron James Considered Joining These Two Teams Before Signing With Lakers

 “Obviously, the Lakers haven’t made the playoffs in a few years,” James said, “but the Lakers organization and the historical franchise matches up there with all the greats — you can look at the Cowboys, and you can look at the Patriots, you can look at Manchester United, the Boston Celtics — these are historical franchises, and for me to be a part of that, I think it’s a great moment for not only me but for my family and for the history of basketball in general.”

-It’s fair to wonder whether the Lakers will become instant championship contenders with James onboard.
-He’s been to eight consecutive NBA Finals in the Eastern Conference while playing for the Miami Heat and Cleveland Cavaliers, but the Western Conference is far more stacked and Los Angeles has a ton of players who still are developing.
-It might take some time for L.A. to hit its stride.
+It’s fair to wonder whether the Lakers will become instant championship contenders with James on board.
+He’s been to eight consecutive NBA Finals in the Eastern Conference while playing for the Miami Heat and Cleveland Cavaliers, but the West is far more stacked and Los Angeles has a ton of players who still are developing.
+It might take some time for LA to hit its stride.

 It’s also fair to wonder whether James would have been better off joining the Sixers or the Rockets, two teams with superstars that already look like legitimate title threats.
-Philadelphia is right there with the Boston Celtics in terms of the East’s elite, and Houston took Golden State to seven games in the Western Conference finals this past season.
+Philadelphia is right there with the Boston Celtics in terms of the East’s elite, and Houston took the Golden State Warriors to seven games in the Western Conference finals this past season.

 Thumbnail photo via Brad Mills/USA TODAY Sports Images